Monday, 27 April 2026

 A horizontal pair on gummed Cowan paper.
 Seen in Phoenix auction no 29

 A horizontal pair on gummed Cowan paper.
-Seen in Corinphila auctions 2025
+In my collection

 A single on gummed Cowan paper.
 Seen in Corinphila auctions in 2022